ntop/ntopng/doc/developers/README.GUI.quickstart.md

 - `http_src/vue` contains single vue components that are imported in desired pages
 - `http_src/utilities` contains all utility functions
 - `http_src/ntopng.js` contains all global imports that will be visible inside single components
+- `pages/` is found in `httpdocs/templates/pages/`
+- `httpdocs` is the folder for GUI data, dist folder is present inside it

 ## Webpage structure